vectorcmdr/Expansive-Mods-SE/README.md

 ```
 ExpansiveDisableLightningDamage
 ```
+*This may be removed in the future in favor of the new SE weather system.*
 * Base game lightning looks neat, but it works poorly.
 Lightning damage is disabled because of this.

 #### 11. Smooth Planet Details: